Jose Garcia Player Props: Reds vs. Phillies

 |Games w/1+ RBI

-- The Phillies had the 17th-ranked team ERA across all MLB pitching staffs (3.97).
+- The Phillies' 5.28 team ERA ranks 26th among all MLB pitching staffs.

-- Falter (0-1) takes the mound for the Phillies to make his second start of the season.
+- The Phillies will look to Falter (0-1) in his third start of the season.

-- The left-hander last appeared on Sunday against the Texas Rangers, when he tossed 5 1/3 innings, allowing two earned runs while giving up seven hits.
+- The lefty last pitched on Saturday against the Cincinnati Reds, when he threw five innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.